Fagradalsfjall Volcano Hike –

 -

-• Walk through fresh lava fields and learn real eruption science
+Walk across real lava fields and learn meaningful geology

-• One reviewer wrote: “Small group of people so you feel this hike is really for you (not a ‘mass event’ where you’re one of many Lemmings).”
+One traveler wrote: “Small group so you feel this hike is really for you, not a mass event.”

-• Another said: “Like being in Lord of the Rings, crossing Gorgoroth… luckily no Orcs!”
+Another said: “Like being in Lord of the Rings… without the Orcs.”

 Hiking Details: